SchokiCoder/book_modern_c/src/12_include.md

 ```

 We also include the header itself in that "floatstuff.c" file, because very
-often the c-file needs something from it's own header.
-In this case we could
+often the c-file needs something from its own header.
+In this case, we could
-have stripped it out but it's not bad to have it there.
+have stripped it out, but it's not bad to have it there.
-So practically a template for those two files could look like this:
+So practically, templates for those two files could look like...
 header:

 ```c